eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 - Add new requirements (like dropping support for old versions of PHP or browsers, requiring new server-side libraries...)
 - Replace any subsystem (like updating libraries to new major versions or replacing a library with another).

-Of course, these requirements are incompatible with the stakes of 1.7, so we have been forced to take [some liberties][sf-upgrade] in order to be able to move forward, even if it's a rule that we try not to break if we can help it.
+Obviously, these requirements are incompatible with the stakes of 1.7, so we have been forced to take [some liberties][sf-upgrade] in order to be able to move forward, even if it's a rule that we try not to break if we can help it.
 Still, this is a recurrent pain:

 - **Want to implement a new feature**? _Better think of a way to do that in a retrocompatible way_.
 - **Want to replace ObjectModels with Doctrine?** _Nope, BC break_.